AnonymouNew/Geeks-For-Geeks-Problems/README.md

 # Geeks-For-Geeks-Problems
-This repository contains my solotions to Geeks For Geeks problems.
+This repository contains my solutions to Geeks For Geeks problems.